israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 - Memory mode is set to 32mb limit, as it's described to be the best method for running homebrew (IOP remains using it's juicy 8mb)

-- Special PSX disc drive modules are loaded (`PCDVDMAN` & `PCDVDFS`) so the bootloader can set the disc reader to PS2 mode
+- Special PSX disc drive modules are loaded (`PCDVDMAN` & `PCDVDFS`) so the bootloader can set the disc reader to PS2 mode (allows running discs even if disc burner is broken)

 ## Running homebrew

-Unsigned executables can be freely loaded from memory card, USB (both FAT32 and EXFAT) and even on-board software can be loaded (`rom0`)
+Unsigned executables can be freely loaded from memory card and USB (both FAT32 and EXFAT). even on-board software can be loaded (`rom0`)

 ## Running Discs